sylvainprigent/napari-sdeconv/.napari/DESCRIPTION.md

     pip install napari-sdeconv

-Note that the current version of the package on support python 3.9
+Note that the current version of the package only support python 3.9

-The deconvolution depends on FFTW c++ library.
-FFTW must be installed for the deconvolution plugin to work.
-The easiest method to install FFTW is to use
-conda:

-    conda install -c conda-forge fftw

 ## Contributing